Effect of noise on hearing

 How the ear responds to noise

-Before describing what effect noise has on hearing it's worth trying detail, mercifully briefly, how ears actually respond to noise.
-Here is the 'totally striped down but still accurate' guide to what noise does in your ears:
+Before describing what effect noise has on hearing it's worth trying to explain, mercifully briefly, how ears actually respond to noise.
+Here is the 'totally striped down but still accurate enough' guide to what noise does in your ears:

 - Each person starts off with about 10,000 of them at birth.